 What is meant by child labour?

+Today, it is estimated some 168 million children remain trapped in child labour, many of them work full-time.
 Today, throughout the world, around 215 million children work, many full-time.
 They do not go to school and have little or no time to play.
 Many do not receive proper nutrition or care.
 They are denied the chance to be children.
 More than half of them are exposed to the worst forms of child labour such as work in hazardous environments, slavery, or other forms of forced labour, illicit activities including drug trafficking and prostitution, as well as involvement in armed conflict.

-Guided by the principles enshrined in the ILO's Minimum Age Convention No. 138 and the Worst Forms of Child Labour Convention No. 182, the ILO InFocus Programme on Child Labour (IPEC) works to achieve the effective abolition of child labour.
+Guided by the principles enshrined in ILO's Minimum Age Convention No. 138 and the Worst Forms of Child Labour Convention No. 182, the ILO Programme on Child Labour (IPEC) works to achieve the effective abolition of child labour.

-One of the major aims set for the International Labour Organization (ILO) at its foundation in 1919 was the abolition of child labour.
+One of the major aims set for the International Labour Organization (ILO) at its founding in 1919 was the abolition of child labour.
 Historically, the ILO’s principal tool in pursuing the goal of effective abolition of child labour has been the adoption and supervision of labour standards that embody the concept of a minimum age for admission to employment or work.
 Furthermore, from 1919 onwards the principle that minimum age standards should be linked to schooling has been part of the ILO’s tradition in standard setting in this area.
 Convention No. 138 provides that the minimum age for admission to employment shall not be less than the age of completion of compulsory schooling.